 Utility Three Phase

-This is typically the first option that comes to mind when someone thinks about getting three phase power.
-Three phase power from the utility company is not always available in all areas and if it is, it can be cost prohibited.
+This is typically the first option that comes to mind when someone thinks about getting three-phase power.
+Three-phase power from the utility company is not always available in all areas and if it is, it can be cost prohibited.
 On average, the cost to bring in three-phase utility power is approximately $50,000 per mile plus site prep costs.
 The cost on average for usage is about $0.10 per (kW-HR) plus minimum usage requirements and demand charges.
-With utility three phase power your power quality is roughly at a 10% voltage balance across the three legs.
-If three phase utility is a route you choose, it’s a good idea to do a true cost analysis to know all of your cost up front before investing in having it brought in.
+With utility three-phase power your power quality is roughly at a 10% voltage balance across the three legs.
+If the three-phase utility is a route you choose, it’s a good idea to do a true cost analysis to know all of your costs upfront before investing in having it brought in.

 Digital Rotary Phase Converter

 A digital rotary phase converter is a very cost-effective option to provide three-phase utility to your shop.
 This choice gives you the option to run three-phase equipment off single-phase power whether it’s from the utility company, a generator, or a solar power system.
 The American Rotary digital phase converter is available in many different sizes.
 You can tailor your needs to operate one single load at one time all the way up to a whole three-phase operation.
 Since the converter is available in a wide range of sizes, it’s also very affordable compared to the other three-phase options.